Whole Foods Market: GMO product labeling

 Whole Foods Market has announced plans to provide its customers GMO (genetically modified organism) product labeling by 2018.
 Efforts of GMO transparency run the gamut of each department.
 For years, Non-GMO Project Verified items have been sought in Grocery.
 While efforts continue in Produce, Whole Foods recommends buying organic or referring to their "Responsibly Grown produce rating system [which] requires growers to disclose the use of GMO seeds or plant material."
 In Seafood, plans are being made to launch a Non-GMO Project Verification process for farm-raised fish.
 Currently, there are no USDA Organic regulations for farmed seafood.

 Purchasing

 Whole Foods Market has opened wine and beer shops to cater to their upmarket brand.
 Above, the imported beer case at a Whole Foods beer shop.

 Whole Foods Market purchases products for retail sale from local, regional, and international wholesale suppliers and vendors.
 Most purchasing occurs at the regional and national levels to negotiate volume discounts with major vendors and distributors.
 Regional and store buyers focus on local products and any unique products necessary to ensure a neighborhood market feel.
-Whole Foods says that the company is committed to buying from local producers that meet its quality standards while also increasingly focusing more of their purchasing on producer- and manufacture-direct programs.
+Whole Foods says that the company is committed to buying from local producers that meet its quality standards while also increasingly focusing more of its purchasing on producer- and manufacture-direct programs.
 Some regions have an employee known as a "forager," whose sole duty is to source local products for each store.